NCAA's House settlement era begins, shaking up college athletics as some schools opt out

 NCAA’s House settlement era begins, shaking up college athletics as some schools opt out

-The NCAA’s House settlement era launched on Tuesday, with athletic programs across the country free to start paying millions to their athletes in the biggest change in the history of college athletics.
+The NCAA’s House settlement era opened Tuesday, with athletic programs across the country free to start paying millions to their athletes in the biggest change in the history of college athletics.

-It’s the death of the NCAA’s longstanding amateur model, certain to cause headaches and disputes among powerhouse and small-time programs alike.
+The end of the NCAA’s longstanding amateur model is certain to cause headaches and disputes among powerhouse schools and smaller colleges alike.
 Scattered among them, however, is a handful of schools that have decided to wait it out at least a year to see how things develop, including legal risks and Title IX concerns.

 Call them the opt-outs.

-The Ivy League removed itself from the conversation early, saying in January its schools — which do not award athletic scholarships — will not participate.
-Military rules bar Navy, Air Force, and Army from compensating athletes.
+The Ivy League removed itself from the conversation early, saying in January that its eight schools — which do not award athletic scholarships — will not participate.
+Military rules bar Navy, Air Force, and Army from compensating athletes through name, image and likeness deals.
 But alongside the academies are others choosing to watch the settlement unfold from the sidelines during year one.

 The deadline for schools to opt out was Monday.
 There were very few announcements.
 Among them: Nebraska-Omaha and Montana.

-Omaha cited Title IX compliance as a reason, which according to attorney Mit Winter should be a legitimate concern for universities opting in.
+Omaha cited Title IX compliance as a reason, which according to attorney Mit Winter, a college sports legal expert, should be a legitimate concern for any university opting in and deciding to share up to $20.5 million with its athletes over the next year alone.

-“A lot of people think Title IX doesn’t mandate that the rev-share dollars be paid out the same way that athletic scholarships have to be paid out, which is proportional to the male-female student population,” Winter told The Associated Press.
-“Most P4 schools, 90 to 95% of their $20.5 million are going to go to male athletes — football and basketball in most cases.”
+“A lot of people think Title IX doesn’t mandate that the rev-share dollars be paid out the same way that athletic scholarships have to be paid out, which is proportional to the male-female student population,” Winter said.
+“Most (Power Four) schools, 90- to 95% of their $20.5 million are going to go to male athletes — football and basketball in most cases.”

 Another noteworthy opt-out is Montana, whose football team consistently competes at a high level.
-Athletic director Kent Haslam informed multiple outlets of the university’s decision.
+Athletic director Kent Haslam informed multiple outlets of the university’s decision, which comes as archrival Montana State opts in.

-Montana will save revenue-sharing dollars as a result, but opting out could come with a hefty price.
-Roughly three hours down the road, Montana’s arch-rival, Montana State, has opted in.
+“It’s not like we’ve been sitting on this extra pot of revenue that now, magically, we’ll be able to share,” Haslam told the Montana Kaimin in April.

 “It makes it much harder to compete in recruiting if schools you’re competing against are able to pay their athletes up to $20.5 million and you’re not able to pay them anything,” Winter said.
 “In my view, Montana State just gave themselves a huge advantage in recruiting over Montana.”

+For schools opting in – and that’s the vast majority across Division I — there is a host of questions.
+Some are logistical: Many donor-backed collectives are disbanding or being brought in-house, a key change in fundraising.
+Schools are getting familiar with reporting and enforcement details for NIL deals over $600, and both school and athlete are getting crash courses on contracts that read more like the are from the NFL and other pro sports leagues.

-Plenty of opt-ins won’t even scratch the $20.5 million cap.
+Plenty of opt-ins won’t reach the $20.5 million cap that will rise over the next decade.
 But regardless of finances, most schools have chosen to partake in the settlement to stay competitive in an evolving college sports landscape.

-With limited resources and difficulties adapting to name, image and likeness ventures, Rueda explained that smaller schools face significant challenges against deep-pocketed universities.
+With limited resources and difficulties adapting to NIL ventures, Rueda said smaller schools face significant challenges against deep-pocketed universities.

 AP college sports: https://apnews.com/hub/college-sports